rajsinghtech/fleet-telemetry-consumer/README.md

-Here’s an updated README to include details about Tesla's Fleet Telemetry project and the Protobuf definition:

----

 # Fleet Telemetry Consumer

 This application consumes vehicle telemetry data from Tesla's [Fleet Telemetry project](https://github.com/teslamotors/fleet-telemetry), processes it using Protobuf, and exports metrics to Prometheus.
 It is intended to be deployed in a Kubernetes environment and can be monitored using Prometheus.